lcampuzano10/MastermindAssestment/README.md

 # MastermindAssestment

-This repository has beenc reated for an code assesment.
+This repository has been created for an code assesment.